griffithlab/civicpy/docs/index.rst

 **CIViCpy** lets you pull data from CIViC using the :mod:`civic` module and interact with records as dynamic objects.
 With the aid of caching, it is easy to explore relationships between CIViC records (e.g. assertions, genes, variants) without worrying about querying CIViC more than once for the same data.
-The :mod:`exports` module enables downstream analysis tasks through exporting records to .vcf format.

 Features
 --------